 OP RETURN is an instruction of the Bitcoin scripting language which allows users to attach metadata to a transaction and therefore save it on the blockchain.
-There can only be one OP_RETURN per transaction.
-They are stored in blockchain, but they are not UTXOs (unspent output from bitcoin transactions) so they will not consume RAM, but only disk space, resolving the issues and inefficiencies that the previously used methods had.
+There can only exist one OP_RETURN per transaction.
+The operation stores them in the blockchain, but they are not UTXOs (unspent output from bitcoin transactions).
+Therefore, they will not consume RAM, but only disk space, resolving the issues and inefficiencies that the previously used methods had.

-Despite the doubling of the bytes available, 83 bytes still is still a quite small amount of data.
-There are two strategies to overcome this issue:
+Despite the doubling of the bytes available, 83 bytes still is a quite small amount of data.
+There are two strategies to overcome this issue.

-The first is to compress the data as much as possible and possibly fit it in the limit, or split it into several parts – this option limits the user to stay within the 83 bytes limit or to pay a transaction fee for each part the metadata is split into, but you have the guarantee that the information will be forever stored complete.
+Firstly, to compress the data as much as possible and possibly fit it in the limit, or split it into several parts.
+Consequently, this option limits the user to stay within the 83 bytes limit or to pay a transaction fee for each part the metadata is split into, but you have the guarantee that the information will be forever stored completely.

-The second is to store a hash of the data, but keep the data itself on an external storage.
+Secondly, to store a hash of the data, but keep the data itself on external storage.
 The hash is the key to retrieve the data and to verify that it hasn’t been altered or tampered with.
-This option therefore cannot guarantee the integrity of the data, as the external storage could be damaged, but allows the user to overcome the 83 byte limit.
+Therefore, it cannot guarantee the integrity of the data, as the external storage is damageable, but allows the user to overcome the 83-byte limit.

-The certification of documents – validating its ownership and timestamp by making the hash of a document public in a transaction, and therefore proving its existence and integrity.
-The same can be done to certify signatures.
+The certification of documents – validating its ownership and timestamp.
+Making the hash of a document public in a transaction proves its existence and integrity.
+The same goes to certify signatures.

-Declaring access rights and copyrights on digital arts files, like photos or music.
+Declaring access rights and copyrights on digital art files, like photos or music.

-Stealth addresses allow for payments to be received without revealing publicly the receiver’s public key or address.
+Stealth addresses allow receiving payments without publicly revealing the receiver’s public key or address.

 With Crypto APIs you can add metadata to your transactions!

-The feature is already added to the Blockchain APIs for Bitcoin, Bitcoin Cash, Litecoin and Dash.
+Blockchain APIs includes the features for Bitcoin, Bitcoin Cash, Litecoin and Dash.